Indiana’s tort reform endeavors

 While the constitutionality of capping medical negligence awards and awards for negligent acts resulting in wrongful death has been challenged based on the Seventh Amendment to the Constitution, the State of Indiana has routinely upheld the authority of Indiana to legislate tort reform.
 However, most recently, on October 25, 2011, the Indiana Court of Appeals issued a preliminary opinion in the case of Plank v.
 Community Hospitals of Indiana, Inc. and State of Indiana stating that Mr. Plank, husband of the deceased, was entitled to an evidentiary hearing on the subject of the constitutionality of the State’s malpractice cap.
 We’ll keep you informed of this issue if new developments occur.

 We are very fortunate to live in a country where opinions can be stated.
 The national organizations in favor of tort reform are well-funded and voice their opinions with catch phrases that appeal to the headlines.
 But good decisions by government representatives can only be made when the public is educated on all sides of an issue.

-The law firm of Ward & Ward has over eighty five years of legal experience with personal injury and wrongful death claims and continues to seek justice for clients that have been harmed by the negligence of others.
-Our firm receives no legal fees or expenses unless we collect damages on your behalf.
+Ward & Ward Law Firm has over eighty five years of legal experience with personal injury and wrongful death claims and continues to seek justice for clients that have been harmed by the negligence of others.
+Our firm and medical malpractice lawyers in Indianapolis, IN receive no legal fees or expenses unless we collect damages on your behalf.
 Call Charlie Ward today for a free evaluation of your claim.